mknparreira/golang-challenge/README.md

 ### Installing
 You can generate a build of the project running the following code inside the challenger/main folder:

+Don´t forget to run the command go get to bring dependencies.

 ```
 go build main.go